jedops/awsbigbrother/README.md

 - User does not have MFA enabled.
 - User has not changed their password in N days.
 - User has not rotated their access keys in N days.
+- User has not had any activity in N days.

 ## Installation: